-The National Register of Historic Places (NRHP) was authorized by the National Historic Preservation Act of 1966 to encourage the preservation of districts, sites, buildings, structures, and objects significant in the history, architecture, archeology, engineering and culture of the United States of America.
-Our sources for NRHP listings in San Francisco are the National Park Service websites: National Register of Historic Places and National Register Research Database.
+NRHP Listings in San Francisco: The National Register of Historic Places (NRHP) was authorized by the National Historic Preservation Act of 1966 to encourage the preservation of districts, sites, buildings, structures, and objects significant in the history, architecture, archeology, engineering and culture of the United States of America.

-California Historical Landmarks are buildings, structures, sites, or places that have been determined to have statewide historical significance.
-State landmarks are recommended by the State Historical Resources Commission, approved by the appropriate County Board of Supervisors, and officially designated by the Director of California State Parks.
+California Historical Landmarks in San Francisco: Buildings, structures, sites, or places that have been determined to have statewide historical significance.
 Most California Historical Landmarks have commemorative plaques.
-Our source for California landmarks is the California Office of Historic Preservation.

-The San Francisco Landmarks Preservation Advisory Board was established in 1967.
+Locally Designated Landmarks: The San Francisco Landmarks Preservation Advisory Board was established in 1967.
 Its nine members are appointed by the Mayor of San Francisco.
 Nominated properties are subject to public hearings and must be approved by the Landmarks Board, the Planning Commission and the Board of Supervisors before being designated as San Francisco Landmarks.
-Our sources for locally designated landmarks are San Francisco Preservation Bulletin No. 9 and San Francisco Planning Code: Article 10, Appendix A.

 It was the fall of 1970.
 Rex Reed and Truman Capote were missed at the Beverly Sills opening night post-opera ball.
 They, along with Mrs. Johnny Carson and Mrs. Sam Spiegel, were squeezing their way through the sold-out crowd at a Chinese movie house in San Francisco, where a group of flamboyant, radical hippies called The Cockettes had donned their wigs, makeup and petticoats for a midnight revue....